duglin/knregistry/README.md

 notifications about image updates that could then cause a new Knative Service Revision to be deployed - just like the old Knative Build feature supported.

+If you have any comments or questions, ping me.